Colleton County Fire-Rescue

 FIRE-RESCUE HEADQUARTERS

-Fire-Rescue Headquarters is located at 113 Mable T. Willis Blvd.
-The state of the art facility is located on approximately seventeen acres.
-The land and facility are shared with the county public works department and the county fleet maintenance department.
-The facility features on site refueling, seven apparatus service bays, a 1500 square foot storage room, a pressure washing station for apparatus and other heavy equipment, a small lunchroom, a central receiving and storage area, and a covered pump testing pit.
+Fire-Rescue Headquarters is located in the Jefferson W. Howell Complex at 113 Mable T. Willis Blvd.
+The facility is located on seventeen acres south of the City of Walterboro, near Interstate 95.
+The land and facility are shared with the county public works and fleet management departments.
+The complex includes Administrative Offices, the county fuel depot, nine apparatus service bays, a 15,000 square foot Fire-Rescue Logistics Center, 1,500 square foot parts room, a pressure washing station for apparatus and other heavy equipment, a small lunchroom, a machine shop, a central receiving and repair center and a covered pump testing pit.

 STATION 1 - South Walterboro

-Station 1 is first in to a largely rural residential area; however, is also responsible for the commercial buildings adjacent to Interstate 95 and 13 miles of Interstate 95.
-Station 1’s heavy rescue is responsible for serving the entire county.
+Station 1 is first in to a largely rural residential area; however, is also responsible for commercial property adjacent to Interstate 95 and nine miles of Interstate 95.
+Station 1’s Heavy Rescue is responsible for serving the entire mainland (excluding Edisto Island).

 STATION 2 - Jacksonboro

+Station 2 serves a primarily rural residential area, with a few commercial properties and approximately seven miles of ACE Basin Parkway (U.S. Hwy 17).
 The station’s first in response area borders Charleston County to the east.
-The station also covers approximately 6 miles of railroad and the popular Edisto River.
+The station also covers approximately 6 miles of CSX railroad and a large portion the popular Edisto River.

 STATION 3 - Lodge